monome/docs/norns/help.md

 ### SUPERCOLLIDER FAIL

 This indicates that something is wrong with Supercollider, which could be due to various issues.
+First always just try rebooting via `SYSTEM > SLEEP`.

 If you're able to load maiden, there are two tabs in the main REPL area (above the `>>` prompt at the bottom of your screen).
 The first tab is for `matron`, the control program that runs scripts -- the other is `sc` for SuperCollider.
 Click into the `sc` tab and type `;restart` into the REPL.
 That should show you what is going on inside of SuperCollider.